simov/purest/README.md

 ## Extend Existing Provider

-If you have the following configuration for Google in [config/providers.json][purest-config]:
+If you have the following configuration for Google in the [config/providers.json][purest-config] file:

 ```js
 "google": {